Evgeny-Tokarev/footballstat/README.md

 Then replace it's value by this free plan key value.
 In free plan you have only 10 calls/minute to server.
 In many cases it takes 2 queries to display the results table.

-There is app key hardcoded to the app in env.example file,

 or you can get your own key from  https://www.football-data.org/

 Run: npm run start